Chart Color Schemes

 Somerton Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 35.2% among residents aged 15+, exceeding the South Australian (SA) average of 25.7% and the SA4 region's rate of 28.1%.
-Bachelor degrees are the most common at 23.6%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 3.3%.
-Vocational credentials are also prevalent, with 30.1% of residents aged 15+ holding such qualifications, including advanced diplomas (12.0%) and certificates (18.1%).
+The area's educational profile is notable regionally, with university qualification rates at 35.2% among residents aged 15+, surpassing the South African (SA) average of 25.7% and the SA4 region average of 28.1%.
+Bachelor degrees are most prevalent at 23.6%, followed by postgraduate qualifications at 8.3% and graduate diplomas at 3.3%.
+Vocational credentials are held by 30.1% of residents aged 15+, including advanced diplomas (12.0%) and certificates (18.1%).

 Frequently Asked Questions - Education